-MED 260 MED Clinical Practicum 0 0 15 5 Corequisite: MED 262
+MED Clinical Practicum MED 260

+Corequisite: MED 262

 This course provides the opportunity to apply clinical, laboratory, and administrative skills in a medical facility.
-Emphasis is placed on enhancing competence in clinical and administrative skills necessary for comprehensive patient care and strengthening professional communications and interactions.
+Emphasis is placed on enhancing competence in clinical and administrative skills necessary comprehensive patient care and strengthening professional communications and interactions.
 Upon completion, students should be able to function as an entry-level healthcare professional.